CloudCannon/Hugo-conf-2022/content/_index.md

         • Created a module that contains the building blocks that apply to all projects;

-        •Stored project-specific assets, layouts, and content in this module;
+        • Stored project-specific assets, layouts, and content in this module;

-        •Created modules for components that are shared between products;
+        • Created modules for components that are shared between products;

-        •Used the Hugo configuration files to pull in the correct content.
+        • Used the Hugo configuration files to pull in the correct content.
         speakers:
           - speaker: 4da37e8e-65fc-4ecb-8f2c-d0b2f0e1dfe7
           - speaker: 3e17b350-fcab-4207-bf98-117b4013a298